 SafetiPin is a social enterprise providing a number of technology solutions to make our cities safer for women and others.
 We use apps to collect information and engage with individuals, and provide back end solutions for large scale data collection and analytics.
 We work with governments, NGOs, city planners, international agencies and corporates, to provide and use safety data for change.

 At the core of the app is the Safety Audit.
 It consists of a set of 9 parameters that together contribute to the perception of safety.
 Each audit results in a pin on the specific location where the audit was performed and also records the time and date.
 The colour of the pin is red, orange or green based on the measure of the parameters.
 Based on audit data in an area, a Safety Score is generated.

-Any user can do an audit or post a harassment or a hazard or even a Feeling.
-Users can agree to posts, put up their own comments, and even post it on Facebook.
+Any user can do an audit or post their feeling at a particular place.
+Users can agree to posts, put up their own comments, and even post it on Facebook, Twitter and Google Plus.
 We hope that SafetiPin will be used for connecting individuals with the community via free crowd sourcing.

 Further, we are now engaging different methods to do large scale data collection in cities, covering all major roads and areas.
 This data is shared with users of SafetiPin and with key urban stakeholders such as planning departments and the police to provide inputs into improving safety conditions.

 SafetiPin provides information about factors that promote safety for women and other groups, to citizens at large and important urban stakeholders

 Users can add comments while doing Audits.
 They can report problems such as poor/no lighting, broken/blocked footpath, open wiring etc. While travelling, they can view Safety Audits to view safe and unsafe locations, and plan their routes accordingly.

 Government Service Providers We provide information to public service providers with access to information from the data collected such as non-functioning streetlights and unsafe areas, to help them improve the safety of the area.